-Note: Ensure that the basket lip is equidistant from the reel blades all across each reel.
+Note: Ensure that the basket lip is parallel with the reel blades across the cutting unit.
 If the basket is too close to the reel, it is possible for the reel to contact the basket when the cutting unit is raised off or lowered to the ground.

-Align the sockets in the ball joints so the open side of the socket is centered toward the ball stud, and tighten the jam nuts to secure the sockets in position (Figure 9).
+Align the sockets in the ball joints so that the open side of the socket is centered toward the ball stud, and tighten the jam nuts to secure the sockets in position (Figure 9).

-1. Pull arm

-3. Ball joint
+- 1. Pull arm - 3.
+Ball joint

-- 2. Jam nut - 6.
-Ensure that there is approximately 13 mm (1/2 inch) of threads exposed on each reel drive motor mounting bolt (Figure 10).
+- Jam nut - Ensure that there is approximately 13 mm (1/2 6. inch) of threads exposed on each reel drive motor mounting bolt (Figure 10).

 - 1. Drive motor

 - 2. Mounting bolts

 - 7. Coat the spline shaft of the motor with clean grease.

-- 8. Install the motor by rotating the motor clockwise so that the motor flanges clear the studs, then rotate the motor counterclockwise until the flanges encircle the studs.
+- Install the motor by rotating the motor clockwise so that the motor flanges clear the studs, then rotate the motor counterclockwise until the flanges encircle the studs.

-- 9. Tighten the mounting bolts (Figure 10).
+- Tighten the mounting bolts (Figure 10).